Redskins fire President Bruce Allen, eye Ron Rivera to coach - WHIZ News

 Under Allen’s watch, the issues away from the field included:

-—this season’s holdout by Pro Bowl left tackle Trent Williams, whom Allen refused to trade;
+—this season’s holdout by Pro Bowl left tackle Trent Williams, whom Allen refused to trade and who blamed the team’s medical staff for his cancer scare;

 —the acknowledgment that the team’s seemingly endless home sellout streak was over, followed by the house-cleaning after last season of new executives in charge of business matters;